Michael Woodhouse

-Michael Allan Woodhouse (born 1965) is a National member of the New Zealand Parliament.
+Michael Allan Woodhouse (born 1965) is a New Zealand healthcare chief executive and former politician.
+He was a Member of Parliament for the National Party from 2008 to 2023.

 Early years

 Woodhouse was born and raised in South Dunedin, the fifth of nine children.
-He attended St Patrick's, St Edmund's and St Pauls High School, now Kavanagh College, which he left at the end of sixth form in 1982.
+He attended St Patrick's, St Edmund's and St Paul's High School (now Trinity Catholic College), which he left at the end of sixth form in 1982.

 He worked for the National Bank of New Zealand in Dunedin and Wellington until 1987 when he embarked on a rugby sojourn to Scotland and England, playing for Dunfermline 1987/88 and Broughton Park in Manchester 1988/89.
 He then returned to Dunedin where he studied commerce and accounting at the University of Otago, graduating in 1993.

 He worked at Taylor McLachlan Accountants in Dunedin, Dunedin Hospital and ACC.
-In 2005 he earned a Master of Health Administration degree at the University of New South Wales in Australia.
+He was chief executive of Mercy Hospital, a private hospital in Dunedin, from 2001 to 2008.
+While working for Mercy Hospital in 2005, he earned a Master of Health Administration degree at the University of New South Wales in Australia.

-Before his political career, Woodhouse was the CEO of Mercy Hospital in Dunedin from 2001 to 2008.

 Woodhouse was convicted for drink-driving when he was 21 years old.

 Member of Parliament

-Michael Woodhouse was first elected to Parliament in 2008 as a list MP for the National Party.
-In each election, he has unsuccessfully contested the electorate that covers central Dunedin: first Dunedin North (2008–2017), and then Dunedin (2020).
+Woodhouse was first elected to Parliament in the 2008 general election as a list MP for the National Party.
+In six subsequent elections, he unsuccessfully contested the electorate that covers central Dunedin: first Dunedin North (2008–2017), and then Dunedin (2020 and 2023).
+He refused a position on the National Party list for the 2023 general election, ending his parliamentary career.

 Woodhouse served senior roles in the John Key and Bill English-led Fifth National Government, including senior whip, Minister of Immigration, Minister of Transport, Minister of Police and Minister of Revenue.
+He was the National Party health spokesperson, finance spokesperson and Shadow Leader of the House under opposition leaders Simon Bridges, Todd Muller, Judith Collins, and Christopher Luxon between 2017 and 2023.